 It’s important to remember that Airbnbs aren’t the same as hotels.
 For that extra level of service, you might want to consider a stay in an establishment like The Building Hotel.
 It’s a 4-star option in the vicinity of Termini that’s roughly in line with the cost of a flat rental.
 However, it also adds on a private spa, daily housekeeping, and breakfast buffets to fuel those sightseeing outings each day.

 The Colosseum, the ruins of ancient temples, the great dome of St Peter’s, the Vatican – Rome is a wonderworld of amazing sights and attractions.
 Around them swirls a city of pizza-rolling trattoria and bustling piazzas that rarely fails to beguile travelers.
 Choose your hotels or Airbnb to kick-start your trip to the enthralling Italian capital today.
-Also read our guide: Rome to Venice.
+Also read our guide: Rome to Venice and travel from Rome to Naples.